© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bocking windmill is a scheduled monument protected by Historic England under reference 1005572.
 View the official record →

-Bocking windmill is a post mill located in Bocking, Essex, dating from the early eighteenth century.
+Bocking windmill is a post mill located in Bocking, Essex, which dates from the early eighteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005572.

 Bocking windmill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005572.